This post is dedicated to all the victims of flood in Sri Lanka and worldwide.

 - Older children and adults may have either a mild fever or the classical incapacitating disease with abrupt onset and high fever, severe headache, pain behind the eyes, muscle and joint pains, and rash.

 Dengue hemorrhagic fever (DHF) is a potentially deadly complication that is characterized by high fever, often with enlargement of the liver, and in severe cases circulatory failure.
 The illness often begins with a sudden rise in temperature accompanied by facial flush and other flu-like symptoms.
-The fever usually continues for two to seven days and can be as high as 41°C, possibly with convulsions and other complications.
+Fever usually continues for two to seven days and can be as high as 41°C, possibly with convulsions and other complications.

 Yellow fever –